JSJ9/JCM-Website/README.md

 # JCM-Website
-Website I made for a Home Remodeling company
+Website I made for a Home Remodeling company.

+This is the first website I have ever made and currently is still a work in progress.